Substance Use

 • Difficulty breathing

-Do not think about mixing Nyquil and alcohol to help you sleep as the interaction can be dangerous.
-If Nyquil isn’t strong enough on its own, reach out to your healthcare provider and they may be able to prescribe a flu nighttime relief liquid that can overcome your symptoms and help you sleep safely.
+Do not think about mixing NyQuil and alcohol to help you sleep as the interaction can be dangerous.
+If NyQuil isn’t strong enough on its own, reach out to your healthcare provider and they may be able to prescribe a flu nighttime relief liquid that can overcome your symptoms and help you sleep safely.

 Are you worried about alcohol addiction?
-Zinnia Healing can help.
+Zinnia Health can help.
 Our team of addiction specialists can answer your questions on substance abuse and alcohol use.
 If you’re ready to take the next step, call our helpline at (855) 430-9439 for more information.

-Dangers of Drinking Alcohol and Nyquil
+Dangers of Drinking Large Amounts of Alcohol and NyQuil

+The biggest danger of mixing Vicks NyQuil with alcohol is the risk of severe liver damage.
+Alcohol and the active ingredients in NyQuil all put immense stress on the liver, and combining them all only adds to the equation.
 It’s also critical to note that if you are mixing alcohol and cough medicine while suffering from a cold or flu, you’re weakening your immune system and making it harder for your body to overcome whatever sickness you’re fighting.
+With that in mind, some people mix NyQuil and alcohol on purpose, trying to amplify the short-term effects of alcohol.

-If you are routinely mixing substances like alcohol and Robitussin or Nyquil cold medicine, then it could be a sign of alcohol use disorder.
+If you are routinely mixing substances like alcohol and Robitussin or NyQuil cold medicine, then it could be a sign of alcohol use disorder.
 If you haven’t sought out a mental health professional to help you understand your behavior and the dangers of alcohol addiction, it may be time to take that step.

-Effects of Nyquil or Alcohol Poisoning
+Effects of NyQuil or Alcohol Poisoning

-Additionally, the various active ingredients in Nyquil come with their own risks when mixed with alcohol.
+Additionally, the various active ingredients in NyQuil come with their own risks when mixed with alcohol.
 For example:

 • When acetaminophen is mixed with alcohol, you are at a higher risk of liver damage, stomach ulcers, and gastrointestinal bleeding